Gold Investment

 Throughout history, various crises have demonstrated the resilience and value of gold as an investment.
 In times of economic upheaval or geopolitical turmoil, gold prices have surged significantly.

-Role played by central banks in increasing their gold reserves during uncertain times
+The role played by central banks in increasing their gold reserves during uncertain times

 Central banks also recognize the importance of holding gold reserves during uncertain times.
 They often increase their holdings to ensure stability and protect against economic shocks.